azaghal/Factorio-PavementDriveAssistContinued/readme.md

 Due to the nature of this mod, other mods that alter the orientation of vehicles are incompatible to PDA.
 A very good example for this would be ["Vehicle Snap"](https://mods.factorio.com/mods/Zaflis/VehicleSnap).
 As long as incompatible mods are present, PDA wont execute any actions.

+### Interfaces
+To read/alter PDA's main variables call the following remote functions:

+Name of the interface: **"PDA"**

+List of functions:

+    #1
+	"get_state_of_cruise_control"
+	parameter needed: playerindex (int or player)
+	returns state of cruise control (boolean) for the specified player

+	#2
+    "set_state_of_cruise_control"
+	parameter needed: playerindex (int or player), new state (boolean) sets state of cruise control for the specified player according to the handed over parameter

+	#3
+	"get_cruise_control_limit"
+	parameter needed: playerindex (int or player)
+	returns cruise control limit (float) for the specified player

+	#4
+    "set_cruise_control_limit"
+	parameter needed: playerindex (int or player), new limit (float) sets cruise control limit for the specified player according to the handed over parameter

+    #5
+	"get_state_of_driving_assistant"
+	parameter needed: playerindex (int or player)
+	returns state of driving assistant (boolean) for the specified player

+	#6
+    "set_state_of_driving_assistant"
+	parameter needed: playerindex (int or player), new state (boolean) sets state of driving assistant for the specified player according to the handed over parameter

 ### Current language support